• Recipe Index

 Storing And Reheating

-To Store: Keep any leftovers in an airtight container in the refrigerator up to four days.
+Store - Keep leftovers in an airtight container in the refrigerator for up to four days.

-To Reheat: Add a splash of unsweetened almond milk and reheat in a saucepan on the stovetop over low heat or in a microwave safe dish for a few minutes until heated through.
+Reheat - Add a splash of unsweetened almond milk and warm gently in a saucepan over low heat.
+You can also reheat in a microwave-safe dish for a few minutes until heated through.

-To Freeze: Freeze any leftovers in a freezer friendly container for up to three months.
-Follow the reheating instructions above once the alfredo is defrosted.
+Freeze - Freeze leftovers in a freezer-friendly container for up to three months.
+Thaw overnight in the refrigerator, then follow the reheating instructions above.

 FAQs